-This is one of the most common questions we see on the RadioDJ forums.
+This is a common question we’ve seen on the RadioDJ forums.

-The tests have been carried out on both 64bit and 32bit installs of Wine on different versions of Ubuntu.
+The tests have been carried out on both 64bit and 32bit installs of Wine on different versions of Ubuntu Studio.

-Even if you get the database installed and get RadioDJ fired up the program may not function and may constantly throw up .NET errors at you.
+Even if you get the database installed and get RadioDJ fired up the program may not function and will constantly throw up errors at you.

 This is because RadioDJ relies on Microsoft .NET components that developers of Wine haven’t yet got permission to utilise…

-I try every couple of months usually when I see an update for .wine & MONO and get the same error messages everytime.
+We used to try every couple of months usually when we saw an update for .wine & MONO and get the same error messages everytime.

-However before you panic there is a simple solution to this.
-We’ve successfully ran RadioDJ for sometime now in Windows 7/10 in a Virtual-box environment
+“There is a simple solution to this.
+We’ve ran RadioDJ for sometime now on Windows 10 using a Virtual environment using VMware Player“

 It’s really not as scary as it sounds.
 Providing your PC has enough RAM & a decent processor then there is absolutely no reason it shouldn’t work.

-Once Windows is installed and updates have been sorted then you can move onto installing RadioDJ
+When you have your OS installed and running then you can move onto installing RadioDJ.

-First off sort out the UAC (User access controls) You need full “Administrator Privileges” to run RadioDJ successfully.
+First off sort out the UAC (User access controls) You need to set it to its lowest level.

 Once RadioDJ is successfully installed.
 You can move onto Importing tracks from the options menu.

-If everything went to plan you should now have a working copy of RadioDJ on Virtualbox.
+If everything went to plan you should now have a working copy of RadioDJ on VMware player.

 Tip Don’t expect to learn how VMware player works in the space of 5 minutes.
 If you’re in any doubt as to how work a virtual machine then feel free to read the documentation on the VMware website